hlop3z/zmag/docs/docs/server/graphql/inputs.md

 class MyForm(zmag.Input):
     """GraphQL Form with Dynamic Default Value"""

-    # A field with a dynamic default value, optionally using a function for initialization.
     y: str = zmag.value(default="Some Value")
     # OR
     y: str = zmag.value(default=lambda: "Some Value")